Eye Exams - Adults

 Regular eye health exams by an optometrist are vital for monitoring, preserving and protecting your eyesight.
-Everyone, no matter their age or health, should receive a regular eye health exam by an optometrist every year.
-An eye exam provides peace of mind that your eyes are healthy and your vision is clear and sharp.
-An up-to-date eyeglass prescription can also help to reduce visual fatigue and eye strain while at work.
+An eye exam can determine that your eyes are healthy and your vision is clear.
+An up-to-date eyeglass prescription can also help to reduce visual fatigue and computer eye strain.

 The eye is one of the only places that a doctor can directly view and assess the blood vessels in your body.

 An eye health exam by an optometrist can provide indications of high blood pressure, cholesterol and diabetes.
 It can also provide early indications of eye diseases such as glaucoma, age-related macular degeneration and cataracts.
 Early detection of eye diseases is crucial for limiting vision loss and preserving your vision for the future.
 We now offer advanced retinal imaging and optic nerve analysis which allows our optometrists to have an in-depth assessment of your ocular health.